What are my rights when I buy from an online retailer?

-If you buy goods or services from someone via Facebook or any other online site, then what your consumer rights are pretty much boils down to whether the seller is considered a professional trader or not, and whether the seller is based in New Zealand.
+When you buy from someone via Facebook or any other online site, what your consumer rights are depends on:

-If the seller is not considered a professional trader then the purchase is treated as a private sale.
-This means you aren’t covered by the Consumer Guarantees Act or Fair Trading Act, though the seller is still bound by rules about product safety and consumer information.
+If the seller is not a New Zealand-based professional trader then you aren’t covered by the Consumer Guarantees Act or Fair Trading Act.
+The seller is still bound by rules on product safety and consumer information.
 You can read more about what your rights are in a private sale on our Private sales page.